 * Type 1 departments are “traditional” A&Es, for patients in cardiac arrest or after major trauma, and have a 24-hour service led by a consultant with full resuscitation facilities for acutely ill patients.

 As we’ve already discussed, one of the main causes of bed-blocking is older people being unable to leave hospital due to a lack of organised care and support.

 This is where our Personal Alarm service can help.
 Our system allows older, frail and disabled people to continue living comfortably at home, rather than needing to find the funds for social care.

 The Personal Alarm provides 24-hour support with very little intrusion.
 You’ll receive a base unit box and a little pendant which is worn around the wrist or neck.
-Each alarm user is monitored by a TSA Accredited Care Team, who work 365 days a year and will arrange help instantly.
+Each alarm user is monitored by a TSA Accredited Response Team, who work 365 days a year and will arrange help instantly.

 The service works in the following way:

 - If you feel unwell at home or suffer from a fall, simply press the red button on your pendant or alarm base unit.